-Today I went in a search of some Christmas presents for you, dear educators.
+Yesterday I went in a search of some Christmas gifts for you, dear educators.

 You see, you are a special kind of wonderful and you deserve to be told.